CatenaTools/catena-public-docs/engines/unity/matchmaking/peer-to-peer.md

 # Unity - Peer to Peer Matchmaking

-Peer to peer matchmaking is the simplest configuration you can run the Catena Matchmaker in.
+Peer to peer matchmaking is the simplest configuration in which you can run the Catena Matchmaker.
 It is a good first step to get up and running, even if your game utilizes dedicated game servers.
 You can build on top of this implementation to add dedicated game server support.

 ## Prerequisites
-* You must be running Catena.
-It must be run locally or you must have it deployed somewhere.
-[Instructions for doing so can be found here](/installation/index.md)
+* {% partial file="/_partials/unity/running-catena-prereq.md" /%}
 * You must have completed the [Unity Authentication Guide](../authentication.md)

 ## Configuring The Catena Backend